 More than 50% of the operating budget goes to 5 departments: police, open space and mountain parks, parks & recreation, utilities and city governance/administration (city council, attorney’s office, clerk, communications, city manager, finance, HR, IT).

 Note that “governance” includes city debt payments and operating reserves.
 The city has been building towards a 20% operating reserve for the last ten years.

-Can you join our team of volunteers to help secure our library's future?
+Will you join our team of volunteers and help secure our community library's future?
 Where you can help:

 - Reach out to your friends, neighbors, and network to ask them to support sustainable funding for our Boulder Public Library.

 - Host a house party to help spread the word and raise funds for the election campaign.